ShinSakanami/BetterStorage/README.md

-# BetterStockpiles
+# Better Storage
-**A mod for Stonehearth which add more item filters to the stockpiles.**
+**A mod for Stonehearth which add more item filters to the storages.**

+AKA Better Stockpiles

 By Shinji Sakanami http://shinsaka.com